Indeedelight12345/PizzaSale.Data.Analysis/README.md

 ### Data Source
-Sales Data: The primary dataset used or this analysis is the 'sales_data_csv' which contain vital information about the compant sales .
+Sales Data: The primary dataset used or this analysis is the 'sales_data_csv' which contain vital information about the company sales .

 ### Tools
 - Excel- Data Cleaning